Shoreline Management Act Permits.

 Certain projects and activities, such as maintenance, repair, or replacement activities within the roadway prism of state highways, or the lease or ownership area of state ferry terminals and transit facilities, are exempted from requirements to obtain a substantial development permit, conditional use permit, variance, letter of exemption, or other local government review conducted to implement the SMA.

-The following activities undertaken by the Department of Fish and Wildlife, a federally recognized Indian tribe, or a public utility district to maintain the operation of fish hatcheries, including water intakes and discharges, fish ladders, water and power conveyances, weirs, and racks and traps used for fish collection, do not require a substantial development permit, conditional use permit, variance, letter of exemption, or other review conducted by a local government pursuant to the Shoreline Management Act (SMA):
+The following activities to maintain the operation of fish hatcheries, including water intakes and discharges, fish ladders, water and power conveyances, weirs, and racks and traps used for fish collection, do not require a substantial development permit, conditional use permit, variance, letter of exemption, or other review conducted by a local government pursuant to the Shoreline Management Act (SMA):

 The proponent of a fish hatchery maintenance project must ensure compliance with the substantive requirements of the SMA for fish hatchery maintenance projects described above.
 Fish hatchery maintenance projects must not adversely affect public access or shoreline ecological functions.

 Prior to beginning a maintenance or repair project, the proponent of the project must provide written notification of projects authorized under the act to the local government with jurisdiction and to the Department of Ecology.

 The substitute bill removes language that would have required fish hatchery maintenance activities be undertaken by the Department of Fish and Wildlife or a federally recognized Indian tribe in order to be eligible for the exemption from certain Shoreline Management Act permitting requirements.

 (In support) One federally recognized Indian tribe operates over a dozen hatcheries and related facilities that deal with multiple salmon species.
 Maintenance activities related to acclimation ponds should be included in the bill.